Signatures of Jet Drift in QGP Hard Probe Observables: Results.

-We study acoplanarities in APE by embedding the pairs of partons from each hard process on exactly antiparallel trajectories at the same production point in a given event geometry.
-The resulting deflections of single partons, defined as the difference in initial and final trajectory angle, and acoplanarities, defined as the smallest angle between parton pairs from the same hard process in the final state, are plotted in Fig.~\ref{fig:acoplanarities}.
-Like the elliptic flow $v_2$, the mean deflection angles and acoplanarities show sizeable enhancements due to drift at low $p_T$.
+Like the elliptic flow $v_2$, the mean deflection angles and acoplanarities show sizeable enhancements due to drift at low $p_T$, e.g. greater than 5 degree acoplanarity below 6 GeV.
 Importantly, however, the centrality dependence has changed between Fig.~\ref{fig:deltav2} and Fig.~\ref{fig:acoplanarities}.
-The elliptic flow enhancement $\Delta v_2^{hard}$ is largest for the intermediate $30-50\%$ centrality bin, while the deflections and acoplanarities are largest in the $0-20\%$ central bin.
-This is a reflection of the fact that acoplanarities are sensitive to the \textit{magnitude} of drift, which is largest in central collisions but is much more weakly correlated with the event plane.
+The elliptic flow enhancement $\Delta v_2^{exp}$ is largest for the intermediate $30-50\%$ centrality bin, while the deflections and acoplanarities are largest in the $0-20\%$ central bin.
+This is a reflection of the fact that acoplanarities are sensitive to the \textit{magnitude} of drift, which is largest in central collisions but more weakly correlated with the event plane.
 The elliptic flow, on the other hand, reflects not only the temperature but also the ellipticity, which is largest in peripheral collisions.